Becket, Massachusetts: Government

 Becket employs the open town meeting form of government, and is led by a board of selectmen and administrative assistant.
 The town has a police station near the geographic center of town (the area known as Becket Center), and a post office also in Becket Center (the post office was moved from North Becket to Becket Center in the early 2000s).
 There are two fire stations, one in North Becket and the other located near the Sherwood Forest housing community (along Routes 8 & 20).
 The nearest hospital, Berkshire Medical Center, is located in Pittsfield.

 On the state level, Becket is represented in the Massachusetts House of Representatives by William Smitty Pignatelli, since 2003, as part of the 4th Berkshire district, which covers southern Berkshire County.
 Leigh Davis became state rep after Smitty retired in 2024.
 In the Massachusetts Senate, the town is part of the Berkshire, Hampshire, Franklin and Hampden district, and is represented by Benjamin B. Downing since 2006.
 Current state senator is Paul Mark.
 The district includes all of Berkshire County and western Hampshire and Franklin counties.

 The town is patrolled by the First (Lee) Station of Barracks "B" of the Massachusetts State Police.

 On the national level, Becket is represented in the United States House of Representatives as part of Massachusetts's 1st congressional district represented by Democrat Richard Neal.
 As of July 2013, Massachusetts is represented in the United States Senate by senior Senator Elizabeth Warren and junior Senator Ed Markey, both Democrats as well.

 Education

 Becket is one of the seven towns in the Central Berkshire Regional School District, the largest district (by land area) in the Commonwealth.
 Students in Becket attend the Becket-Washington Elementary School in town for elementary school.
 Students in the district travel to Dalton to attend Nessacus Regional Middle School for sixth through eighth grades and Wahconah Regional High School for the high grades.
 A great number of Becket students travel to Lee for education and attend Lee Elementary School for grades K–6 and Lee Middle and High School.
 There are no private schools in Becket, the nearest being in Lee and the Pittsfield area.

 The nearest community college is Berkshire Community College in Pittsfield.
 The nearest state college is Westfield State University in Westfield, and the nearest state university is the University of Massachusetts Amherst.
-The nearest private college is Bard College at Simon's Rock in Great Barrington, with other private colleges in Springfield.
+The nearest private college is Smith College in Northampton.